top of page

 Some Internet commentators have speculated that the Beauty Camera Company became bankrupt in 1963, but I think it is more likely that they simply couldn't keep up with competitors, and opted to revert to their origins as a shop.
 According to JCII records, there were 170 Japanese companies in 1954 when the JCII was established.
 In 1984, only 11 of those remained in business (recounted in "the Evolution of the Japanese Camera" - see Books).

 However ... withdrawal from camera production may not have been the end of the company's manufacturing enterprises?
-I've been in communication with Collectiblend($) site administrator "dire" who agreed to remove the groundless claim that Taiyodo was a distributor, only to replace it with the suggestion that Beauty was renamed as Denshi Koki Co., Ltd., in 1965 (電子光機株 - which translates as Electronic Optical Machinery Co., Ltd.).
-This fits with another unsupported assertion found on a Japanese photography Blog, which states a 35mm camera with a radio was prototyped (see "other projects" at the foot of this linked page).
-There is no evidence to support either claim, and I certainly would not chose this questionable detail for inclusion in a summary of the manufacturer known for actual cameras made between 1948 and 1963.
+I've been in communication with Collectiblend($) site administrator "dire" (November 2024) who agreed to remove the groundless claim that Taiyodo was a distributor, only to replace it with the suggestion that Beauty was renamed as Denshi Koki Co., Ltd., in 1965 (電子光機株 - which translates as Electronic Optical Machinery Co., Ltd.).
+The name is so nebulous that it lacks a ring of truth.
+To explain via an analogy, it's like the Ford Motor Company calling itself "the Motor Company", or Tesco Supermarkets calling itself "Supermarket".
+I am not aware of any evidence, and I certainly would not chose this questionable detail for inclusion in a summary of the manufacturer known for actual cameras made between 1948 and 1963.

 The distributor myth debunked (1946 - 1948?)